 Some overseas students may wish to be taught purely online for a period of time.
 These may include students who live outside the UK and have travel restrictions or have to quarantine when they arrive.
-This may be available on a case-by-case basis.
-Any student who would like to apply for this should contact the Academic Registrar in the first instance.
+We may be able to accommodate this on a case-by-case basis.
+Any student who would like to apply for this should contact the Academic Registrar or the International Team in the first instance.

 Are you currently holding any open days?

-Due to the Government stopping public gatherings, we will instead be celebrating our final year students’ work with a digital end of year show which will be supported by a printed publication.
-We are working to ensure our students’ creative talent is showcased to the creative industries and arts community through all the channels that are possible and we are investing substantially in this.
-We are also working with our Students’ Union to look at the possibilities of their hosting a public exhibition of final year students work at an external venue nearer the graduation date for those students who want this.
+Due to the Government ban on public gatherings, for 2019/20 we celebrated our final year students’ work with a digital end of year show, supported by a printed publication.
+We also ensured our students’ creative talent was showcased to the creative industries and arts community through as many industry channels open to us as possible and we invested substantially in this.